smalik631/MERN_kreative/README.md

 4. then we only write npm start insted of writing node server.js

 5. fetch products from backend axios is use to fetch data from backend

+# manage complex state using usereduce

+1. replace user state with user reducer to manage complex state in homescreen

+2. useState is a basic Hook for managing simple state transformation, and useReducer is an additional Hook for managing more complex state logic.

+# install package for lock state changes